 Forests, wetlands and other habitats provide valuable services to humanity, including storing flood waters and keeping pollutants out of rivers.
 Conservancy staff are analyzing the potential financial returns to landowners of adopting land uses aimed at the production of these kinds of ecosystem services rather than marginal agricultural activity.

-Issues affecting the Mississippi River — habitat loss to agriculture and development, impacts of hydropower, restoration of water quality and conservation of biodiversity — link it to other great rivers around the world.
+Issues affecting the Mississippi River — habitat loss to agriculture and development, impacts of hydropower, restoration of water quality and conservation of biodiversity.
 Through collaborations with partners, the Conservancy is sharing its science expertise and knowledge about the Mississippi River to advance conservation progress on a local, regional and global scale.
-(Learn more about the sustainable management of the word's greatest rivers through the Great Rivers Partnership).

 We must bring a collaborative, basin-wide perspective to the Mississippi River Watershed’s greatest management challenges.
-This is the fundamental purpose of America’s Great Watershed Initiative, or AGWI.
-Learn more—download the America's Great Watershed Initiative factsheet.
+This is the fundamental purpose of America’s Watershed Initiative.
+Learn more at AmericasWatershed.org.